1 Rebooting Your Future

 Figure 1.8: Your Future starts now, not at some point later in time like when you graduate.
 Whatever stage of your study you are at, there’s plenty you can do to start experiencing your future today, see chapter 5.
 Experience will make it easier to navigate your future.
 THE FUTURE IS NOW by Everydayphrase linktr.ee/everydayphrase

 Computer scientists call this problem “search space reduction” (Ferrari, Marin-Jimenez, and Zisserman 2008).
 You have a feasible region of future possibilities and you need to narrow down the candidates.
 You could think of coding your future as an optimisation problem.
-Start optimising now, by getting some experience because it’s too late when you graduate. 🎓

-1.8 Yes, this WILL be on the exam
+1.8 Yes, This WILL be on the Exam

 Students love to ask their teachers “will this be on the exam”?
 The short answer is YES (and NO)!
 Yes, this will be on the exam, but NO the exam won’t be set by your University.
 Unlike other courses you’ve done, the examinations for this course aren’t set by your University but by employers.
 Roughly speaking, there are three kinds of examinations that you’ll need to get good at, shown in Table 1.1